Turks and Caicos Islands

 Exploring Turks and Caicos Islands feels like tripping down Alice’s rabbit hole: It’s under British rule, but the currency is the American dollar.
 Traffic moves on the left, but most rental-car steering wheels are on the right.
 And you won’t find a single McDonalds or KFC.
 What you will find is one of the world’s most stunning shorelines, Grace Bay Beach.
-The 12-mile porcelain-white crescent of sand is fronted by the kind of turquoise and beryl-hued colors that Instagram dreams are made of.
+The 12-mile porcelain-white crescent of sand is fronted by turquoise and beryl-hued waters.
 The color and clarity come partially from the crushed pink coral sea bottom, found only in this part of the South Atlantic.
 A protective barrier reef enables safe lagoon swimming for kids, easy snorkeling, and excellent diving and bonefishing.
 But should you wish simply to relax, the vibe is all about tranquility—more beach chic exclusive than overdeveloped.
-Although numerous resorts have opened on Providenciales (really the only island developed for tourism), there are just two small shopping centers, and hotels here blend into their natural environs.
+Although numerous resorts have opened on Providenciales (really the only island developed for tourism), the hotels here blend into their natural environs.

 When’s the best time to go to Turks and Caicos Islands?

 Technically in the Atlantic hurricane belt, Turks and Caicos’ location often spares it direct hits from major storms—though Hurricane Ike did pummel the outer islands of Grand Turk and South Caicos in 2008.
 If you travel during the off-season (June–October), you can score serious lodging deals and likely have great weather on Providenciales.
 Expect prices to skyrocket during the high season, December to April.
 The average temperature is between 85 and 95 degrees in summer, falling to 80 in winter.
 With abundant sunshine throughout the year, the islands are a year-round destination.

 How to get around Turks and Caicos Islands